ben-web/NC-News-Back-End/README.md

 ### Coding style tests

-Coding style test have not been added (I do not yet know how to configure eslint to style code in the way that I like to format JavaScript).
+Coding style test have not been added.

 ## Deployment